 The dry season is great for escaping the cold weather if you live in the northern hemisphere and want some warm weather.
 However, it is peak tourism season.
 That means the country can be very crowded and everything is more expensive.

-Also, towards the end of the dry season, the landscape starts to dry out a lot and doesn’t look as nice as when everything is lush.
+Also, towards the end of the dry season, the landscape starts to dry out a lot and doesn’t look as nice.

 I personally like the green season from May until August.
 Everything turns lush and green again, there are fewer tourists, and prices go down.